Spiderpig86/slash-complete/README.md

 # SlashComplete

 SlashComplete brings Notion-style Markdown autocompletion to Obsidian, making it easy to insert blocks, commands, and formatting with a simple `/` command.
 Type `/` in your note and instantly access a palette of quick actions and formatting options, streamlining your note-taking workflow.
+SlashComplete is meant as a _replacement_ to the existing Notion slash commands plugin to solely focus on Markdown support.

 ## :sparkles: Features